 The NAEP program is preparing to administer the 2017 NAEP mathematics, reading, and writing assessments to students in grades 4 and 8 throughout the nation on NAEP-provided tablets.
-Approximately 150,000 students at grade 4 and grade 8 will be sample in mathematics.
+Approximately 140,000 students at grades 4 and 8 will be assessed in mathematics.
 In reading, approximately 140,000 students will be assessed at grades 4 and 8, and in writing, about 22,000 at each grade will be assessed.
 For mathematics and reading, it will be the first time that NAEP will report national public school results of digitally based assessments.

 Of the students who are sampled, most students will take the assessments on tablets with keyboards.
 A subset of students will take paper-and-pencil versions of the assessments.
 NAEP is administering the assessments on tablets and in paper booklets to evaluate any differences in student performance.
 Each student will be assessed in one format and one subject only.
 NAEP will also administer writing assessments on tablets with keyboards at grades 4 and 8.

 Some students will be selected for pilot assessments on tablets for mathematics and reading at grades 4 and 8, and for civics, geography, and U.S. history at grade 8 only.
 Results from these pilot assessments will not be released but will be used to inform future NAEP assessments.
 Additional subjects will be administered on tablets in 2018 and 2019.